 10. Let the referrals do the talking

 A great start is to create a referral program: offer your existing customers incentives to spread the word.
+These incentives can result in discounts for not just your current customers, but the new customers they recruit too.
+The goal is to encourage spending from new customers and continued engagement from current ones.
 And if you have employees, this is a great way to boost their motivation to help you grow the business.

 11. Offer free trials or consultations